Duke of Rivas: Background

 The grantee was Juan Martín Pérez de Saavedra y Ramírez, 6th Marquess of Rivas and 4th Marquess of Villar, Gentilhombre Grande de España con ejercicio y servidumbre of king Charles IV, as well as caballerizo mayor of the then Prince of Asturias.
 Pérez de Saavedra was decorated with the Grand Cross of the Order of Charles III.

 The Dukedom of Rivas was created by elevating the Marquessate of Rivas de Saavedra into a dukedom.
-The original marquessate had been granted by Philip IV in favor of the field marshall José Ramírez de Saavedra y Ulloa, with the initial denomination of "Marquess of Rivas" by royal decree of May 4, 1637, and royal dispatch of July 25, 1641.
+The original marquessate had been granted by Philip IV in favor of the field marshal José Ramírez de Saavedra y Ulloa, with the initial denomination of "Marquess of Rivas" by royal decree of May 4, 1637, and royal dispatch of July 25, 1641.
 The holders of the primitive grant appear indistinctly as Marquesses of "Rivas" or "Ribas", in accordance with the orthographic indeterminacy that was usual before the 19th century, and with or without the surname of "Saavedra" added to the original name.

-The grantee of the marquessate was Lord of Rivas de Jarama, knight of the Order of Santiago and warden of the fortress of Bodonales in Alcántara, 7th field marshall of the Army of Flanders, where he obtained resounding victories, captain general of the Artillery of Aragon and Head of the House of Rivas.
+The grantee of the marquessate was Lord of Rivas de Jarama, knight of the Order of Santiago and warden of the fortress of Bodonales in Alcántara, 7th field marshal of the Army of Flanders, where he obtained resounding victories, captain general of the Artillery of Aragon and Head of the House of Rivas.
 The Household of Rivas and estates had been founded in 1500 by Francisco Ramírez de Madrid, nicknamed "el artillero" (the gunner), first Lord of Bornos, captain general of the Artillery of Castile, secretary of Ferdinand the Catholic, warden of the Reales Alcázares de Sevilla and minister of the Royal Royal Council of State and War.